Budweiser owner puts land on market

 InBev, which purchased Anheuser-Busch in 2008, listed the land surrounding the Budweiser brewery — near the intersection of I-25 and Monte Vista Drive in Fort Collins — in the summer of 2010 but, so far, no takers have been found.

 Anheuser-Busch purchased the land in the early 1980s and constructed its brewery on a portion of the property.
 Its plant employed approximately 700 in 2010, according to the latest figures available.
 After Belgium-based InBev acquired Anheuser-Busch, the company began shedding non-beer-producing assets, including its land holdings.

 Anhseuser-Busch InBev did not return calls seeking comment.

-Dan Eckles, one of the two listing brokers and a partner at Realtec Commercial Real Estate Services, said Yahoo! was among those who have
+Dan Eckles, one of the two listing brokers and a partner at Realtec Commercial Real Estate Services, said Yahoo! was among those who have looked at the property.

 More breaking news...

 Region's new SBA chief faced crises from Day 1

 Nursing shortage?
 Not in Colorado…yet